How Much to Remove a Chimney Stack?

 New Roof Installation

-If you are having work done on the chimney, it may be a good time to have work done on your roof if needed – especially since you will already have scaffolding erected for the job.
-If you are considering having a new roof installed, then you will need to consider some additional costs.
+If you are having work done on the chimney, it may be a good time to have work done on your roof if needed.
+This can save money in the long run as you will already have scaffolding erected for the job.

 The average cost for a new roof is around £5000-£6000.
 However, these prices can vary depending on the materials used, the size of the roof, and your location in the UK.